Fresh baked muffins made with real wholesome ingredients (like these apple cinnamon muffins) are comforting, filling, and delicious.

 Here are a few of my favorites:

-- Strawberry Streusel Muffins – Ruby red strawberries folded into a cakey batter and topped with a crunchy, crumbly streusel.
+- Strawberry Streusel Muffins – These muffins pair a rich, cakey batter with a crunchy, crumbly streusel topping, and they’re surprisingly easy to make.

 - Lemon Poppyseed Muffins – My daughter and I worked on this recipe for over a month, and she’s super proud that her input created the winning batch.
 The flavor is bright and lemony, and the texture is moist and cakey.
 So good.